-At each Board meeting, the Directors consider a number of performance measures to assess the Company's success in meeting its objectives.
-The Board believes the Company's key performance indicators are movement in NAV per Ordinary Share and Total Return per Ordinary Share.
-The Board considers that the Company has no non-financial key performance indicators.
-In addition, the Board considers the Company's compliance with the VCT regulations to ensure that it will maintain its VCT status.
-An analysis of the Company's key performance indicators and the performance of the Company's portfolio and specific investments is included in the Chairman's Statement, the Investment Manager's Report and the Investment Portfolio Summary on pages 2 to 64.
+At each board meeting, the Directors consider a number of performance measures to assess the Company's success in meeting its objectives.
+The Board believes the Company's key performance indicators are movement in Net Asset Value per ordinary share and Total Return per ordinary share.
+The Board considers that the Company has no nonfinancial key performance indicators.
+In addition, the Board considers the Company's compliance with the Venture Capital Trust Regulations to ensure that it will maintain its VCT status.
+An analysis of the Company's key performance indicators and the performance of the Company's portfolio and specific investments is included in the Chairman's Statement, the Investment Manager's Report and the Investment Portfolio Summary pages 2 to 50.

-Viability statement
+Viability Statement

-The Directors have conducted a robust assessment of the principal risks facing the Company, including those that would threaten its business model, future performance, solvency or liquidity.
+The Directors have conducted a robust assessment of the principal risks facing the Company including those that would threaten its business model, future performance, solvency or liquidity.
 This is summarised above.
 The Directors have assessed the prospects of the Company for the three-year period from the Balance Sheet date.
 This is a period for which developments are considered to be reasonably foreseeable.

-This review included consideration of compliance with the VCT regulations, the Company's current financial position and expected cash flows for the period and the current economic outlook.
+This review included consideration of compliance with VCT regulations, the Company's current financial position and expected cash flows for the period and the current economic outlook.

-Based on this review and the fact that the Company's listed shares are held for liquidity purposes and will be sold as and when required, the Directors have concluded that there is a reasonable expectation that they will have access to adequate cash resources to enable the Company to continue in operation and meet its liabilities, as they fall due over the three-year period to 28 February 2026.
+Based on this review, the Directors have concluded that there is a reasonable expectation that the Company has adequate cash resources to enable it to continue in operation and meet its liabilities as they fall due over the three-year period to 28 February 2026.